bmehdi777/dbv/README.md

 ## Technical thought - only for me

-- add generic popup (help popup, new item popup...)
+- on every action, add text to log output (through app_state)
+- add selection on connection list